keithbuhler/keithbuhler.github.io/siteinfo.md

 title: site info
 ---

-### Author

-These sites are created by Keith Buhler.
-I hope you enjoy them.

 ### Site

+Everything you see here was created by Keith Buhler.
+I hope you enjoy the site and find it useful.

-This website is written in a simple programming language called [Markdown](https://daringfireball.net/projects/markdown/syntax">Markdown).
+Everything was written in a simple programming language called [Markdown](https://daringfireball.net/projects/markdown/syntax">Markdown).
 The Markdown coded files are converted automatically to HTML by an amazing software called [Jekyll.](https://jekyllrb.com/) That HTML is stored on my harddrive and also synced to open source programming community called [Github,](http://www.github.com) which hosts websites for free.

 Philosopher and programming Sith Lord [Dan Sheffler](http://www.dansheffler.com) gave me the idea, the instructions, and (in some instances) the code to get started creating my own site.
 I started with Dan Sheffler's site design and made changes inspired by [Baron Peter Von Elswyk](http://www.rci.rutgers.edu/~pdv12/research.html) and [Andrew M. Bailey](http://www.andrewmbailey.com/).